 What makes a perfect friendship?
-How do we find and keep friends that encourage and strengthen who we are?
+How do we find and keep friends who encourage and strengthen who we are?
 How do we maintain friendships with the demands of our jobs, family, and other responsibilities?

 Reflect on the most meaningful friendships in your life.
-Think of that person who you can call at any time of the day when you need some advice, are feeling down, or when you just need a good laugh.
+Think of that person you can call at any time of the day when you need some advice, are feeling down, or when you just need a good laugh.
 Although Facebook, Instagram, and Twitter allow us to be constantly updated with our friends’ latest posts, we have to remember to sign out of our accounts and pick up the phone and call each other.

 We need to make a greater effort in our very busy lives to find ways to connect face to face with friends.
 Although the demands of life will call for constant attention, friends are the ones that provide both spiritual and mental renewal.
 They are the ones who give hope in life’s most difficult situations, help to de-stress your life, and provide affirmation of your life’s path.
 When you and your friends are investing in a conscientious relationship, meaningfulness often follows.

-7 Traits of Friendship that Affirm a Conscientious Life:
+7 Traits of Friendship That Affirm a Conscientious Life

 1. Friends who are empathetic.
 Being empathetic is the ability to actively try and take yourself out of your own shoes and put yourself in someone else’s.
 Too often we listen to a friend’s struggle and immediately make it about ourselves by adding our own experiences.
 Sometimes, the greatest thing friends can do is just actively listen to each other.